Paulette-Zaldivar-Flores/Paulette-Zaldivar-Flores/README.md

 <br>

 <h3>About Me </h3> Hi my name is Paulette I am a frontend developer with over a decade of teaching experience.
 I am a developer with a proven ability to collaborate effectively in a team to produce clean and effective applications.
 In a team, I am the person that you would be comfortable with to ask for help any time.
-As a results driven, detail oriented individual I apply my coding, management and communication skills to variety of web development projects.
+As a results driven, detail oriented individual I apply my coding, management and communication skills to a variety of web development projects.
 I am passionate about how users experience technology through my programming knowledge.
 I am ready to apply my passion of bringing ideas to life to an inclusive team that fosters professional growth, empathy and creativity.
 Feel free to contact me.
 <br>
 <br>